rbogdanoff/reactiveaws/README.md

 ```

 ##Examples
-Ther are some examples of using rxaws.source interators with rx
+There are a few examples of how to use rxpy with source and task
-Observables (in the examples directory)
+objects.
+See the examples directory

 TODO: a readme with details about the examples --- coming soon